htruong/hackable-consumer-hardware/README.md

 The [Xiaomi Dafang IP camera](https://hackernoon.com/hacking-a-25-iot-camera-to-do-more-than-its-worth-41a8d4dc805c) can take an improved firmware.

+### Rockbox devices

+**iRiver H3{2,4}0** was one of the earlier devices with a 2,5" HDD able to run Rockbox.
+Even with stock firmware, it supported OGG Vorbis.
+It sports a NXP ColdFire (previously owned by Motorola/Freescale).
+(Thanks HN/Fnoord!)

+**Sansa Clip (2007)**: It would have been otherwise a "no wireless, less space than a Nomad" device otherwise, but Rockbox transformed all that.
+Rockbox is an open-source firmware that allows your player to play every audio format imaginable.
+Also, who knows that [your MP3 player can run Doom now](https://www.rockbox.org/)?

+**Older gens iPods**: Anything before the Classic iPod, anything before the iPod nano 3, any iPod Mini is capable of running Rockbox.

 ### Canon cameras

 They have an [open source firmware](http://www.magiclantern.fm) that adds tons of features to the cameras, such as interval shots and finer manual controls.
 If you have a point-and-shoot, [there is a firmware for it](http://chdk.wikia.com/), too.

-### SanDisk Sansa Clip (2007)

-It would have been otherwise a "no wireless, less space than a Nomad" device otherwise, but Rockbox transformed all that.
-Rockbox is an open-source firmware that allows your player to play every audio format imaginable.
-Also, who knows that [your MP3 player can run Doom now](https://www.rockbox.org/)?

 ### The rest and resources